ChicoState/PantryNET/CONTRIBUTOR.md

       Represents the complex object under construction.
 ConcreteBuilder builds the report's internal representation and defines the process by which it's assembled.

 7. CheckOut
+   It has all the details of checked out items, the number of items checked out for students and the total number of the checked outs.

 # Short Links to Important Resources: